Find out what's happening at the Great Alpine Gallery here.

 If you're into social networking you can also follow us on Facebook and/or on Twitter to help keep up to date with the latest.
 And by joining as a member you'll be able to receive our newsletter and meeting minutes via email straight to your inbox as soon as they're released so you will always know what's happening at the Gallery.

-Wanted!!
-Crafty People If you are crafty or arty please click on this link
+If you are crafty or arty we want you; please click on the link below:

 One of our valued artists Gordon Bain is moving to Sydney, and has generously offered to raffle one of his large paintings in the Gallery.
 This fabulous artwork could be yours for just $2 (or 3 tickets for $5.)
 Tickets available at the Great Alpine Gallery, drop in to have a look at this gorgeous work on display there, or you can make a direct deposit into the Gallery's account: Great Alpine Gallery Inc, BSB: 083 868, Account No: 7946 21465 with your name and “raffle” in the details.
 The raffle will be drawn at the opening of our Christmas exhibition in December.